garrish/BionformaticsProject/README.md

 Requirements

 •	Python 3.x

 •	NumPy

 •	Biopython

 •	SciPy

 •	Matplotlib

 Usage

 Clone or download the repository to your local machine.
 Ensure that the required Python libraries (NumPy, Biopython, SciPy, and Matplotlib) are installed.
 Place your FASTA file containing DNA sequences in the same directory as the script.
 Modify the file_name variable in the script to specify the name of your FASTA file.
-		Run the script using a Python interpreter.
 The script will generate a dendrogram visualization of the UPGMA clustering of the DNA sequences.

 Data Source